ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 print(unique_words)  # ['canine', 'cat', 'coldblooded', ...]
 ```

-From our small corpus, we obtained a measly vocabulary size of 10.
+From our small corpus, we obtained a measly vocabulary of size 10.
 On the
-other hand, the CommonCrawl dataset has 42 billion tokens of web data.
-Well,
+other hand, the CommonCrawl dataset has 42 billion tokens of web data...well,
-beggars can't be choosers, so let's continue on!
+we can't be choosers, so let's move on!

 ### <a id="pairs"></a> 2.
 Create word pairs